Read the Series

 Although it seems like this could be the most obvious, it’s actually one of the most commonly neglected aspects of local SEO.
 Too many people are told to create content surrounding their target keywords like,

 - “lawn mowing services”

 …and so on.

-This advice isn’t wrong, in fact, it’s basic on-page SEO principles.
-If you’ve done your keyword research, you might be dead on in terms of what to target for traffic.
+This advice isn’t wrong, in fact, it’s basic page optimization principles.
+If you’ve done your keyword research, you might be dead-on in terms of what to target for traffic.
 But keep in mind, with local SEO, we’re trying to attract more RELEVANT traffic, traffic IN your service area.
-Which means your on-site keyword optimization strategy should now include specific areas like these examples:
+That means your on-site keyword optimization strategy should now include specific areas like these examples:

 - “lawn mowing services in kansas city“